ddanger/Talking-Code/posts/multiple-cursors/multiple-cursors.md

 ## Sorcerer Supreme Level

-### Repetitive structure editing
+### Repetitive structure editing (e.g. JS objects -> React)

-This is where I feel I get the biggest bang for the buck with multiple cursors.
+There are times when I have a bunch of objects or data in a certain format and I need to chanage it into some other format.
 If I have 10 or more JS objects that I need to edit in a similar way, multiple cursors are a must.
-The best recent example I have is converting JavaScript objects to React components.
-I had an array of a bunch of objects and needed to turn them into components for some static content we were displaying.
+The best recent example I have is converting JS objects to React components.

 How did I do it?